louisfghbvc/Leetcode/README.md

 │
 ├─Tree
 │      1008.
 [Like And Useful]Construct Binary Search Tree from Preorder Traversal.cpp
+│      104.
+Maximum Depth of Binary Tree.cpp
+│      124.
+[Like] Binary Tree Maximum Path Sum.cpp
 │      1372.
 [Like]Longest ZigZag Path in a Binary Tree.cpp
 │      1373.
 [Like And Useful]Maximum Sum BST in Binary Tree.cpp
 │      1382.
-[Like And Useful] Balance a Binary Search Tree.cpp │      543.
+[Like And Useful] Balance a Binary Search Tree.cpp │      1443.
+[Like] Minimum Time to Collect All Apples in a Tree.cpp │      543.
 Diameter of Binary Tree.cpp
 │      700.
 Search in a Binary Search Tree.cpp
 │      94.
 [Like]Binary Tree Inorder Traversal.cpp
-│
+│      98.
+[Like And Useful] Validate Binary Search Tree.cpp
+│      993.
+Cousins in Binary Tree.cpp
+│      [Like] Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree.cpp │
 └─Two Pointers
         15. [Like And Useful]3Sum.cpp